robertraaijmakers/com.trashchecker/docs/index.md

 # Trashcan Reminder 2.0
 Homey will remind you to put the trash out!
 You can do this by providing a postal code, house number and country (NL/BE).

+*NOTE* NO this app will NOT work on Homey Cloud.
+I'm not investing [100 euro's](https://homey.app/nl-nl/store/product/homey_developer_athom_12m/) a year and my free time on this.

 Here you can find information regarding:
 - [Settings](settings.md)
 - [Flow Examples](flow-examples.md)